jeceljr/digitalCPUzoo/MCPU/README.md

     objcopy -S -O ihex gcd.o gcd.hex

-The project *mcpu_test.dig* uses an FPGA block RAM but has two bugs in it: the carry bit is not being calculated correctly and there should be a third cycle for the NOR and ADD instructions so they can get the data from the memory.
+The project *mcpu_bram.dig* uses an FPGA block RAM but has two bugs in it: the carry bit is not being calculated correctly and there should be a third cycle for the NOR and ADD instructions so they can get the data from the memory.